 • Change in diet.
 For babies, this could mean the introduction of solids, which can be very disruptive to their digestive system.
 Common foods that cause constipation in infants include bananas, applesauce, baby cereal, yogurt, cheese, cooked carrots, pasta, and white bread.

 • Lack of fiber.
-Fiber, found in baby-friendly foods like sweet potatoes and prunes, makes pooping easier.
+Fiber, found in baby-friendly foods like sweet potatoes and prunes (prune juice), makes pooping easier.
 Without it, stool is dryer and lighter, and therefore more apt to get stuck in the intestines.

 • Potty training.
 “Toilet training seems to be a trigger for many,” says Harrison.
 When toddlers start potty training and exerting their own control over bowel movements, they often withhold stool as a result.

 • Genetics.
 Constipation often affects multiple family members.
 Chances are, if a parent has problems with constipation, the kids will, too.

 • Travel.
 It happens to the best of us.
 Being in a new place can mess with a baby’s circadian rhythm and cause pooping problems.

 What’s the best way to relieve baby consitpation?

 • Feed her foods that are high in fiber.
 A diet high in fiber is the mainstay of managing constipation in infants, says Harrison.
 Be careful though: Young children don’t digest fiber the same way adults do; too much may cause bloating, gas, or diarrhea.
 In order to unclog your baby’s system, prunes work wonders.
 Other naturally fiber-friendly foods include pears, peaches, apricots, plums, sweet potatoes, broccoli, and oat/barley baby cereal mixed with prune, pear, or apricot.

 • Make sure that she’s drinking plenty of water.
 Don’t forget to keep your baby hydrated.
 The constipation problem could be as simple as flushing out your baby’s pipes.